 Hello, I’m Katy Beskow.
 I’m a cook, food writer and cookery tutor with a passion for good food.
 You’ll find me creating new recipes, demonstrating at food festivals, writing for magazines and teaching vegan cookery- so if you need me, I’ll be in the kitchen!
-I now live in Yorkshire and cook in my tiny, yet fully functional kitchen.
+I live in Yorkshire and cook in my tiny, yet fully functional kitchen.

 My debut cookbook 15 Minute Vegan (Quadrille £15) is available now!
 You can buy the book in the UK at Tesco, Waterstones, Oliver Bonas, Amazon and independent retailers.
 The book is also now available in the US, Canada and Australia, Italy, France and Holland.
 My second cookbook 15 Minute Vegan: Comfort Food (Quadrille, £15) is launched in March 2018 and is available to pre-order now.

 I moved to London when I was eighteen and it wasn’t long before discovering that I would never have enough money (two months exactly!).
 I stumbled across a market in Tooting, South London, where I could buy lots of fresh fruit and vegetables for very little.
 I’d then create dishes using all the produce.
 My passion for food has humble beginnings and I have now been vegan for over 11 years.
 I am an ethical vegan, with a primary love of great food.